franciscomesquitaAI/franciscomesquitaAI.github.io/Projects.md

 ---

-# <a href="https://github.com/franciscomesquitaAI/Translator-English-to-Cherokee" style="color: inherit;  margin-top: 1rem;">English to Cherokee translator using Transformers</a>
+# <a href="https://github.com/franciscomesquitaAI/Translator-English-to-Cherokee" style="color: inherit;">English to Cherokee translator using Transformers</a>
 <div style="margin-bottom: 5px; margin-top: 1rem;">
 Using Transformers to create an English to Cherokee translator, exploring different pre-trained architectures like BERT and Helsinki NLP.
 </div>